Gavrila Derzhavin: Education

 As members of the nobility, albeit minor, the Derzhavins were required to educate their children, but options were limited given their poverty and the few educational institutions in Russia at the time.
 Male members of the nobility were expected to enter government roles as civil servants or military officers at age 20.
 Nobility unable to send their children to one of the three educational institutions were given a waiver to educate their children at home, but the children were given examinations at 7, 12 and 16 to inspect their progress.
-Known as Ganyushka, Gavrilo's education began at age 3 when he was taught to read and write by local churchmen (as his mother was essentially illiterate).
+Known as Ganyushka, Gavrila's education began at age 3 when he was taught to read and write by local churchmen (as his mother was essentially illiterate).
 When he was 8, the family was sent to Orenburg near present-day Kazakhstan.
 The Russian Empire, eager to extend its reach, sent convicts to Orenburg to construct the city.
-A German named Joseph Rose opened a co-ed school to instruct the children of the nobility.
+A German named Joseph Rose opened a coeducational school to instruct the children of the nobility.
 Rose, in addition to being a criminal, had no formal education and was only able to instruct the children in the German language, which was then the most desirable language among the enlightened class in Russia.